 I am calling this recipe Lana's Applesauce in honor of my niece.
-She LOVES applesauce.
+She loves applesauce.
 We always have homemade applesauce for her at any of our family meals.
-The serving bowl of applesauce is always placed near Lana.
+The serving bowl is always placed near Lana.
 I think she could make a meal of applesauce!
 Lana may have inherited her love of applesauce from her grandparents.
-Mom and Dad would eat a pint or more of applesauce with their dinner.
+Mom and Dad would eat a pint or more with their dinner.
 Jeff and I like applesauce, but a serving to us is a few tablespoons, not a cup!

 I used to can applesauce for myself, and freeze it for Mom.
-The last couple years, I froze applesauce for myself instead of canning it.
-Freezing is faster than canning. 😉 I do like seeing jars of applesauce in my pantry, though.
+The last couple years, I froze it for myself instead of canning it.
+Freezing is faster than canning. 😉 I do like seeing the jars in my pantry, though.
 It's a beautiful sight!

 I use a food mill attachment for my KitchenAid mixer to make my applesauce.
 Once the apples are soft, I put them through the food mill for smooth applesauce.
 The KitchenAid food grinder attachment discards almost all of the peeling.
 I will occasionally see a small sliver of peeling in my applesauce.
 It isn't an issue for me.
 If that concerns you, peel the apples before cooking.
 If you leave the peeling on the apples and you use a dark red apple, your applesauce could have a pink tint to it.
 Your applesauce color will be dependent on the apples that you choose.